SPH back in the black with $92.9m net profit for FY2021

 At the same time, total costs fell 21.6 per cent due to lower costs of its aged care business, in line with lower revenue, as well as the absence of impairment of intangible assets.

-Meanwhile, its media operations had a loss of $128.3 million for the full year, including $115.3 million in media restructuring costs.
+Meanwhile, its media operations made a loss of $128.3 million for the full year, including $115.3 million in media restructuring costs.

 Excluding restructuring costs and factoring in wage subsidies under the Jobs Support Scheme, the segment's operating loss came in at $13 million.